nestjsplus/massive/README.md

 The only slightly tricky part is that you need to set up a _provider_ that provides the singleton connection to your other (feature) modules.
 This isn't hard, but can be slightly confusing.
 I recommend reading [Custom providers](https://docs.nestjs.com/fundamentals/custom-providers) in the Nest docs if this isn't familiar.
 It's important to set this connection up as an [asynchronous provider](https://docs.nestjs.com/fundamentals/async-providers) as shown in the sample code below; this ensures that your DB connection is available before your feature modules, which depend on it, are instantiated.

-So, for example, your `DataaseModule` might look like this (full example in the [sample repo](https://github.com/nestjsplus/massive-cats)):
+So, for example, your `DatabaseModule` might look like this (full example in the [sample repo](https://github.com/nestjsplus/massive-cats)):

 ```typescript
 // src/database/database.module.ts